nghttp2/nghttp2/README.rst

 Build from git
 --------------

+The following packages are needed to build the library:

+* pkg-config >= 0.20

+To build and run the example programs, the following packages are
+needed:

+* OpenSSL >= 1.0.1

 Building from git is easy, but please be sure that at least autoconf 2.68 is used.::